Camp meeting: Music and hymn singing

 The 20th-century American composer Charles Ives used the camp meeting phenomenon as a metaphysical basis for his Symphony No. 3 (Ives).
 He incorporated hymn tunes and American Civil War-era popular songs (which are closely related to camp meeting songs) as part of the symphony's musical material.
 The piece was not premiered until 1946, almost 40 years after its composition, and the symphony was awarded the Pulitzer Prize in 1947.

 Practice by denomination

+Anabaptism

+The Dunkard Brethren Church, a denomination of Conservative Anabaptist Christianity, holds its annual camp meeting at Roxbury Holiness Camp.

 Methodism

 Francis Asbury, the first bishop of the American Methodist Episcopal Church, was a staunch supporter of camp meetings.
 At Methodist camp meetings, which continue to occur today:

 Throughout the United States, several camp meeting facilities were founded, many of which remain operational to this day.
 For example, the Balls Creek Campground is a popular Methodist camp meeting that was formed in 1853.
 In 1869, the Ocean Grove Camp-Meeting Association was founded, running a popular Methodist camp meeting at Ocean Grove, New Jersey.
 Methodists flocked to the area, especially around major feasts of the Church, such as during Christmastide.
 Sunday Sabbatarian principles were practiced, with swimming being forbidden on the Lord's Day, as well as the gates to the city being locked on that day.
 Ocean Grove "prohibited other activities deemed not consonant with Christian living--dancing, cardplaying, and the sale of liquor."

 On Sunday, 31 May 1807, the first Camp Meeting was held in England at Mow Cop.
 At the time, Wesleyan Methodists disapproved and subsequently expelled Hugh Bourne "because you have a tendency to set up other than the ordinary worship.".
 He eventually formed the Primitive Methodist Church.
 The Wesleyan Methodist Church and the Primitive Methodist Church in Great Britain later reunited to form the Methodist Church of Great Britain).

 During his visits to England, Lorenzo Dow brought reports of North American camp meetings.
 Hugh Bourne, William Clowes and Daniel Shoebotham saw this as an answer to complaints from members of the Harriseahead Methodists that their weeknight prayer meeting was too short.
 Bourne also saw these as an antidote to the general debauchery of the Wakes week in that part of the Staffordshire Potteries, one of the reasons why he continued organising camp meetings in spite of the opposition from the Wesleyan authorities.